Chion82/netfilter-full-cone-nat/README.md

 Implementation of full cone SNAT.
-Currently only UDP is supported and behavious for other protos are like MASQUERADE.
+Currently only UDP is supported and actions for other protos are like MASQUERADE.

 Assume eth0 is external interface: